-ST EP/TASK CAS SES 1 2 3 4 5 INIT TAL ASSESSMENT 1.
+STI EP/TASK CAS CASES 1 2 3 4 5 INIT IAL ASSESSMENT 1.
 Greet the woman respectfully and with kindness.
 2. Assess client for shock and other life-threatening conditions.
 3. If any complications are identified, stabilise client and transfer, if necessary.
-ME DICAL EVALUATION 1.
+MED ICAL EVALUATION • 1.
 Obtain a reproductive health history.
 2. Perform limited physical (heart, lungs and abdomen) and pelvic examinations.
 3. Perform indicated laboratory tests.
 4. Provide the woman with information about her condition and what to expect.
 5. Discuss her reproductive goals, as appropriate.
-6. If she is considering an IUD: she should be fully counselled regarding IUD use the decision to insert the IUD following the MVA procedure will be dependent on the clinical situation.
+6. If she is considering an IUD: ■ she should be fully counselled regarding IUD use the decision to insert the IUD following the MVA procedure will be dependent on the clinical situation.
 GET TING READY 1.
 Explain to the woman (and her support person) what is going to be done, listen to her and respond attentively to her questions and concerns.
 2. Provide continual emotional support and reassurance, as feasible.
 3. Give paracetamol 500 mg by mouth to the woman 30 minutes before the procedure.
-4. Explain that she may feel discomfort during some of the steps of the procedure and that you will warn her in advance.
-5. Determine that the necessary equipment and supplies are present: ensure the required sterile or high-level disinfected instruments are present ensure the appropriate size cannula and adapters are available.
-6. Check the MVA syringe and charge it (establish vacuum).
-7. Check that client has recently emptied her bladder.
-8. Check that client has thoroughly washed and rinsed her perineal area.
+4. Tell her she may feel discomfort during some of the steps of the procedure and that you will warn her in advance.
+5. Ask about allergies to antiseptics and anaesthetics.
+6. Determine that the necessary equipment and supplies are present: • ensure the required sterile or high-level disinfected instruments are present ensure the appropriate size cannula and adapters are available.
+7. Check the MVA syringe and charge it (establish vacuum).
+8. Check that client has recently emptied her bladder.
 9. Put on personal protective equipment.
 10. Use antiseptic handrub or wash hands thoroughly with soap and water and dry with a sterile cloth or air dry.
 11. Put high-level disinfected or sterile surgical gloves on both hands.
 12. Arrange sterile or high-level disinfected instruments on sterile tray or in high-level disinfected container.